 - Android: Android is the only platform where you have ample choices within brands as well as their models.

-- Windows: If you opt for Windows platform, you have a choice from among the various models in Nokia Lumia series.
-HTC and some other companies had also introduced a few Windows phones but have discontinued it due to lack of response from the consumers.
+Windows: If you opt for Windows platform, you have a choice from among the various models in Microsoft Lumia series.
+HTC, HP and some other companies.
+Its better to avoid Windows OS as it is not common anymore.

 All the other operating systems have miserably failed to survive in this highly competitive arena.
-Blackberry OS, Firefox, Symbian, Asha, Tizen, etc are a few operating systems rejected by the masses.
+Blackberry OS, Firefox, Symbian, MeeGo, Tizen, etc are a few operating systems rejected by the masses.

-2. Brand: Selecting a good brand should also be an important part of your decision.
-If you are planning to use an Android phone, you have an option among the top companies like Samsung, Sony, HTC, LG, etc. Or you can also choose from Chinese phone manufacturers like Huawei, Xiaomi, Lenovo, Oppo, One Plus, Gionee, Symphony, etc.
+3. Brand: Selecting a good brand should also be an important part of your decision.
+If you are planning to buy an Android phone, you have an option among the top companies like Samsung, Sony, Motorola, LG, etc. Or you can also choose from Chinese phone manufacturers like Huawei, Xiaomi, Tecno, Vivo, Oppo, One Plus, Gionee, Symphony, etc.

 There are dual core, quad core and even octa core processors.
 Dual means 2, quad means 4 while octa means 8 processors in one processor!
-But what matters more is the company and model of the processor.
-For e.g. a dual core processor of a good company like Qualcomm will be much faster and better in performance than a Quad core or octa core processor of a company like Mediatek.
-As of January 2016, Apple’s A9 and Qualcomm’s Snapdragon 820 are considered as the fastest processors.
+But what also matters more is the clock speed, CPu architecture, company and model of the processor.
+For e.g. a dual core processor of a good company like Qualcomm will be much faster and better in performance than a Quad core or octa core processor of a small company.
+As of January 2020, Apple’s A13 Bionic and Qualcomm’s Snapdragon 865 are considered as the fastest processors.

-OnePlus 3 has 6GB of RAM!
+OnePlus 7 Pro has a12GB of RAM!
 The highest I have heard of.

-Note: If you are into using just Whatsapp and nothing else, 1 GB RAM should be sufficient for you.
+Note: If you are into using just Whatsapp and a few basic apps, 3 GB RAM should be sufficient for you.

-7. Camera: Please note that megapixels (MP) is not the only thing you have to check about the camera.
+8. Camera: Please note that megapixels (MP) is not the only thing you have to check about the camera.
 It is only one of the aspects for a camera to be a good one.
 More megapixels will increase the size of your images and videos.
 An image from a 13 MP camera will be of around 2 to 3 Megabytes.
-It is the size and quality of lens that much matters.
+It is the quality of sensor and lens that matters more.

 The best method to judge a camera is to take pictures and start zooming (enlarging) them.
 If the image loses clarity very soon after a little zooming, then the camera is of low quality.
 While if the picture fades only after zooming the image to a large extent, then the camera is good and worthy.